You know when you have that sudden craving to bake? Well I experienced this at about 11pm last night and I just had to go with it.

 This whole workout is quite short, which is perfect for squeezing in when travelling, and can be done in your hotel room in front of the TV because it doesn’t rely on equipment.
 If you want to work yourself for longer, obviously you can do more reps or do the whole workout twice through.

 If I am feeling like a more intense workout or I need a source of motivation I use a video I have downloaded onto my phone from Youtube.
-There are thousands of workout videos on Youtube, but this particular video is my favourite because the personal trainers are really positive and encouraging, which is great because I have zero motivation for fitness when I’ve spent the day relaxing.

 Again this workout doesn’t require any equipment, which is essential because who wants to fill up their suitcase with 10kg of weights.